lydell/vim-like-key-notation/readme.md

 mainly. `event.key` lets you specify a keyboard shortcut as `/` (slash), and it will work both for an en-US QWERTY user who has a key labeled “/”, and at the same time for an sv-SE QWERTY user who needs to hold shift and press a key labeled “7” to type a “/”.
-It doesn’t matter that the two users press to different keys and that one of them needs to hold shift—the shortcut just works in both cases.
+It doesn’t matter that the two users press two different keys and that one of them needs to hold shift—the shortcut just works in both cases.